mongodb/mongo-cxx-driver/etc/releasing.md

 Documentation generation must be run after the release tag has been made and pushed.

 - Checkout the master branch.
+Create a new branch to contain documentation updates: `git checkout -b post-release-changes`.
+This branch will be used to create a PR later.
 - Edit `etc/apidocmenu.md` and add the released version in the `mongocxx` column following the established pattern.
 If this is a minor release (x.y.0), revise the entire document as needed.